Working as a Licensed Practical Nurse (LPN)

 • Are supervised by an RN

 Although each state sets the scope of practice for the LPN, each organization can narrow the scope.
 It is important, therefore, to know what the specific organization does not allow the LPN to do.
-In some organizations, but not all, the RN is expected to carry out the following tasks:
+In some organizations (but not all), the registered nurse (RN), rather than the LPN, is expected to carry out the following tasks:

-• Start, monitor, and/or discontinue intravenous catheters or the intravenous fluids
+• Start, monitor, and/or discontinue intravenous catheters or intravenous fluids

 • Start, monitor, or change critical intravenous medications that stabilize the heart or blood pressure